EventStore/documentation/docs/getting-started/quickstart/README.md

 In this quickstart, you will:

-- Start an EventStoreDB server using Docker in GitHub Codespaces.
+- Start a KurrentDB server using Docker in GitHub Codespaces.
-- Append an event to EventStoreDB with sample code.
+- Append an event to KurrentDB with sample code.
 - View the appended event using the Admin UI.
-- Read the appended event with sample code using the EventStoreDB client.
+- Read the appended event with sample code using the KurrentDB client.

 ## Prerequisites